cookpad/roadworker/README.md

 ## Test

-Routefile compares the results of a query to the DNS and DLS in the test mode.
+Routefile compares the results of a query to the DNS and DSL in the test mode.

 ```
 shell> roadwork -t